Exploring

 Strategic Questions

-The Andrew W. Marshall Fellow experiment provides new voices with the time, space, resources, and guidance to take new approaches to explore the strategic questions facing the United States.
+The Andrew W. Marshall Fellow experiment provides Fellows the time, space, resources, and guidance to take new approaches to explore the strategic questions facing the United States.

 In keeping with the spirit of Andy Marshall’s legacy, Fellows have great freedom to select a topic to explore over a two-year period in residence at a host institution.
 They are valued for their original thinking and are expected to think broadly, creatively, and break new analytical ground.